2024 D&D Rogue Revisited

 You thrive in situations that push your sharp wits and swift reflexes.
 As a reaction when you take the Improvise action on your turn and you fail a d20 test as part of that action, you can add 1d4 to the number rolled, potentially turning it into a success.

 At Higher Levels.
-When you reach 9th level in this class, the die roll for this feature increases to 1d6.
+When you reach 8th level in this class, the die roll for this feature increases to 1d6.
+Starting at 12th level, when you make a d20 test as part of the Improvise action, you can treat a d20 roll of 9 or lower as a 10.

 6rd Level: Cunning Riposte

-You’ve learned how to make the most out of every opening and opportunity.
+Your dueling instincts are honed to exploit any opening.
 As a reaction when a creature within 5 feet of you misses you with an attack, you can make a melee weapon attack against that creature.

 10th Level: Dashing Strikes